veg/CAPHEINE/docs/output.md

 - All JSON outputs can be parsed programmatically for downstream analysis
 - Intermediate files are preserved for additional analyses if needed
+- Using `--use_mpi` only changes how HyPhy analyses are executed (parallel MPI where applicable) and may improve performance; it does not change result content or file formats.

 For more detailed information about specific analyses, please refer to the respective tool documentation: